 If you're loving guava season, you might also like this No-Churn Pineapple Guava Ice Cream.

-Glazed Pineapple Guava Bread
+Glazed Pineapple Guava Bread Recipe

 - Bake.
 Place the pan in the preheated 350° F oven and bake until it’s completely solid and doesn't move when jiggled, about 50 minutes.
 It should be golden brown and cracking on top.
 Let it cool for at least 30 minutes.

 - Make the glaze.
 While the bread is baking, gradually sift the powdered sugar into the saucepan with the guava, whisking as you go.
 Place the pan over low heat and continue to whisk until there are no lumps, just a minute or so.